Skip to content

 bash-5.0# curl -s nginx.codewizard.svc.cluster.local

-Service type: NodePort
+Service Type: NodePort

 • NodePort: Exposes the Service on each Node’s IP at a static port (the NodePort).